-- Is Hamlet's reaction to his mother's remarriage reasonable, or are his standards of fidelity too high?
-In the play-within-the-play, which Hamlet himself revised, the player Queen vows never to marry again: "Such love would need be treason in my breast" (3.2.2).
+Is Hamlet's reaction to his mother's remarriage reasonable, or are his standards of fidelity too high?
+In the play-within-the-play, which Hamlet himself revised, the player Queen vows never to marry again: "Such love must needs be treason in my breast" (3.2.201).
 Does Hamlet expect his mother to remain single for the rest of her life?
 If so, why?

 As he's dying, Hamlet begs Horatio to tell his story.
 Do you think the story Horatio will tell is the same one the readers or the audience have just experienced?
 Is Horatio capable of telling Hamlet's true story?